prplecake/online_actogram/README.md

 # WebActogram
 [![PyPI-Status][1]][2] [![PyPI-Versions][3]][2] [![PyPi-License][4]][2] [![PyPI-Downloads][5]][2]

-🌐🏃Use your browser's history as a novel instantaneous screening tool for 🌙🛌sleep patterns & maybe disorders!
+🌐🏃Use your browser's history as a novel instantaneous mass screening tool for 🌙🛌sleep patterns & maybe disorders!

 ## Description
 Python 3 tool to generate an online actogram from web browsers history files.
 Supports various browsers including Google Chrome, Mozilla Firefox and Safari history files.

 To screen sleep-wake patterns and disorders, all such tools require that the user wear an actigraphic device or record themselves a sleep diary.
+The limitation is that first there needs to be a suspicion of a sleep disorder to request such data from a subject, and secondly it takes weeks or even months of rigorously acquired data by a very compliant subject, for the sleep clinician to then be able to interpret if there is any potential sleep disorder.

 The web actogram is the first pseudo-actigraphic tool that can provide an instantaneous estimation of the user’s sleep-wake pattern, aka actogram, by inferring an actogram from the browser’s history.
-This could allow for mass screening of sleep-wake patterns and disorders.
+This could allow for mass screening of sleep-wake patterns and disorders via the simple and fast installation of an app.

 The limitations are however as follows:

 * The sleep patterns are only very indirectly estimated, only the wakefulness patterns can be considered reliable.
 * The web actogram reliability depends on whether the user is an avid user of web browsers: they must use their web browsers on a daily basis.
+They do not need to use their browser all the time however, but they need to use it regularly, on a daily basis, so that we can estimate their wakefulness period.
+So regularity is necessary, not quantity.
+But even if quantity is not necessary, the more avid use of browsers, the more datapoints and the more reliable the estimate will be.
 * The user must use solely one browser, otherwise it won’t work (in the future we will merge multiple browsers’ histories).
 * The user must primarily use a web browser on a computer (not on a smartphone - this will be implemented in the future).
 * The more data over a longer period, the more precisely and robust the pattern will appear.